 Members of Task Force: VALKYRIE in Hunter: The Vigil can requisition a weapon that is, essentially, the Medusa Particle Beam Cannon (see below).
 It takes a lot of energy to run, but does a hell of a lot of damage.

 Also from World Of Darkness, we have the fanmade game Genius The Transgression.
 Since it's about Mad Scientists, it's only to be expected that death rays are an easy-to-make, commonly occurring Wonder.

 The Finger of Death spell from Dungeons & Dragons is essentially the magical version of this.

 GURPS: Ultratech has a slew of them from a half dozen weapons that disintegrate the enemy to Mind Disruptors that make the target's body want to die.

-In Master Of Orion series, the Death Ray is the signature armament of the Guardian of Orion, and can only be obtained by beating the Guardian and looting the ruins on the planet below.
-(Or trading with/stealing from/conquering someone who had.)
+In Master of Orion series, the Death Ray is the signature armament of the Guardian of Orion, and can only be obtained by beating the Guardian and looting the ruins on the planet below.
+(Or trading with/stealing from/conquering someone who has.)

 And of course the alien ship in Fallout 3.
 Its Death Ray can be fired towards Earth and cause a massive mushroom cloud.
 Not to mention that the Lone Wanderer used it to blow away the other alien ship.

 NetHack's wand of death sends a ray of death towards an enemy who will instantly die except under a few extenuating circumstances (the ray misses, the target has magic resistance or reflects the ray, or is polymorphed into an undead or demonic creature, or is Death).

 NetHack also has a wand of disintegration, which has similar results if the target isn't immune.
 (Important safety tip: don't shoot either of these wands at yourself or at a wall near you.)